dubiousjim/dcron/crontab.1.markdown

 install crontabs even for users who don't have the privileges to install them themselves.
 (Even for users who don't have a login shell.)
 Only the superuser may use the -u or -c switches to specify a different user and/or crontab directory.

-The superuser also has his or her own per-user crontab, saved as /var/spool/cron/crontabs/root.

 TODO
 ====